 - 3 tablespoons unsalted butter, melted

-- Preheat the oven to 350°F. Grease and line an 8"x8" baking sheet with parchment paper.
+- Preheat the oven to 350°F. Spray a 9"x9" square cake pan with nonstick baking spray, then line with parchment paper.
 Set aside.

-- Make the butter crust: In a large bowl, combine the softened butter, applesauce and brown sugar.
-Cream together until smooth.
+- In a large bowl, combine the softened butter, applesauce and brown sugar.
+Using a hand mixer or a rubber spatula, mix together until smooth.

 - Measure in the flour, oats and salt.
-Mix until combined.
+Stir until combined.

-- When the crust is evenly spread out across the bottom of the baking dish, pop it in the oven and bake for 10-15 minutes.
-You don't want the crust to brown, but you do want it to firm up so it doesn't mix in with the filling.
+- When the crust is evenly spread out across the bottom of the baking dish, pop it in the oven and bake for 15-20 minutes.
+You don't want the crust to brown, but you do want it to firm up.

 - When the crust has pre-baked, remove from the oven and set aside.

 - Measure in the salt, maple syrup, honey, bourbon, vanilla extract and melted butter.
-Beat the ingredients until incorporated.
+Stir the ingredients until incorporated.

-- Add the pecan halves to the mixture, and stir in by hand until just combined.
+- Add the pecan halves to the mixture, and use a rubber spatula to stir them into the batter.